-- Step under the barbell so that it rests on the front of your shoulders, cross your arms and place your hands on top of the barbell.
+Step under the barbell so that it rests on the front of your shoulders and place your fingers under the barbell, with your elbows pointing forward (if you do not have the flexibility to place your fingers under the barbell, you can cross your arms and place your hands on top of the barbell).

-- Inhale as you squat down by pushing your butt backward and bending your knees forward.
+Inhale as you squat down by simultaneously pushing your butt backward and bending your knees forward.
 Keep your torso upright, and descend at least until your knees are bent at a 90-degree angle.

-- Exhale as you push your body back up to the starting position, driving with your heels and keeping your torso upright.
+Exhale as you push your body back up to the starting position, driving through your heels and keeping your torso upright.

 Comments and tips

-- The barbell squat and the barbell front squat work the same target and synergistic muscles.
-However, the barbell front squat recruits more stabilizer muscles, including various back muscles, your shoulders, and your chest.
-What’s more, although both exercises’ stabilizers include your abs and lower back, the barbell squat puts more emphasis on your lower back.
+The barbell squat and the barbell front squat work the same target and synergistic muscles.
+However, the barbell front squat puts more emphasis on your lower back.

-- The barbell front squat is more advanced than the barbell squat; however, it is not as effective at building mass because it doesn’t permit as much weight to be lifted.
-Therefore, the barbell front squat should ideally be used as an auxiliary exercise to improve your barbell squat.
+The barbell front squat is more advanced than the barbell squat; however, it is not as effective at building mass, because it doesn’t permit as much weight to be lifted.